 The best cabinet finish for kitchen cabinets is a semi-gloss finish.
 Semi-gloss is durable, which makes it a smart option for the kitchen where a lot of water, oil, and other substances will need to be scrubbed from the finish.

-Satin finishes are almost as popular as semi-gloss finishes in kitchen cabinets.
+Satin finishes are popular as semi-gloss finishes in kitchen cabinets.
 However, satin finishes tend to not be as durable as semi-gloss finishes, which makes them a little less practical in working kitchens.

 Modern Gray Kitchen Cabinets Conclusion

 Gray cabinets aren’t just for contemporary designs.
 This color works well even in more casual kitchens.
 The key to installing modern gray kitchen cabinets without giving your kitchen a monotonous look is to break up the space.